cfengine/documentation/reference/promise-types/edit_xml/set_attribute.markdown

 **Allowed input range**: (arbitrary string)

-**Synopsis**: Value of the attribute to be inserted into the XPath node of the XML file
+**Description**: Value of the attribute to be inserted into the XPath node of the XML file

 **Example**: